Mother’s Day is not an easy one for me.

 Each year, millions of dollars are spent on Mother’s Day cards, flowers, gifts and special meals.
-As a result, for several weeks leading up to this special day, I’m confronted with a multitude of advertisements in stores, on TV, social media and even in church.
+As a result, for several weeks leading up to this special day, I’m confronted with Mother’s Day messages in stores, on TV, on social media and even in church.